yjyao/practical-python/Notes/02_Working_with_data/06_List_comprehension.md

 >>>
 ```

 This latter feature is known as a **dictionary comprehension**.
-Let’s tabulate:
+Let's tabulate:

 ```python
 >>> for s in portfolio: